k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05d_tdm_sequence.md

 The sequence implementation is required for the [rule-based data generation implementation](16_tdm_data_generation_implementation.md) as well in order to keep the referential integrity of the synthetic entity's IDs.

-TDM 9.3 and onwards supports the following two sequence methods:
+TDM 9.3 and onwards support the following two sequence methods:

 I. [Sequence handling based on Catalog](11a_tdm_sequence_implementation_based_on_catalog.md).